-A few of the certification courses being offered by this platform include:
+A few of the courses being offered by this platform include:

-- Basic Certificate in Technical Writing – as the name suggests, this 90-hour course has been designed for beginners.
+- Basics in Technical Writing – as the name suggests, this 90-hour course has been designed for beginners.
 It will help you learn necessary technical communication skills, analyze audiences, use graphics in your content, and much more.

-- Certificate in Writing for Current Technical Writers, Editors, and Designers – this program is meant to help existing professionals further improve their technical writing/communication skills.
+- Certificate in Technical for Current Technical Writers, Editors, and Designers – this program is meant to help existing professionals further improve their technical writing/communication skills.

 There are a few other courses available that are definitely worth considering.
-You can check out the full list of certificates on this page.
+You can check out the full list of courses on this page.

-The UW-Eau Claire offers a number of continuing education online programs to help people from different professions maintain their credibility and attain further professional development.
+The UW-Eau Claire offers a lot of continuing education online programs to help people from different professions maintain their education and attain further professional development.